DHTMLX/docs-suite/docs/combobox/how_to_start.md

 # Initialization

-This article gives you detailed instructions on how to create dhtmlxCombo on a page.
+This article gives you detailed instructions on how to create DHTMLX Combo on a page.
 Follow the steps below:

-- [Download the dhtmlxComboBox package](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) and unpack it into a folder of your project
+- [Download the DHTMLX Suite package](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) and unpack it into a folder of your project
 - [Include source files](#include-source-files)
 - [Create a container](#create-a-container)
 - [Initialize ComboBox](#initialize-combobox) with the object constructor